George Orton: Track coach

 Orton took part in the first Penn Relay Carnival in 1895, and later became the track coach at Penn, taking over after the death of Mike Murphy.
 He wrote the definitive training manual for runners, "Distance and Cross Country Running" in 1903, and also wrote a book about the history of Penn Athletics.
 He was the manager of the Penn Relays from 1919 to 1925, and helped nurture the event in its early years, making it the greatest annual track and field competition in the world.
 He was inducted into Canada's Sports Hall of Fame and the Canadian Olympic Hall of Fame, as well as the University of Pennsylvania Hall of Fame and the Philadelphia Sports Hall of Fame.
 His other books included the Bob Hunt series aimed at young men or boys who enjoy the outdoors.
 In 1903, Orton co-founded Camp Tecumseh, in Meredith, New Hampshire.
 A decade later, he founded Camp Iroquois, the first overnight athletic camp for girls and young women.

 Orton was competitive in soccer (football) and became a writer on sports and running.
 In 1911 Orton teamed up with Thomas Cahill to write a guide to association football, or soccer.

 Orton was secretary of the Rose Tree Hunt Club.

 Death and legacy

 Orton was named to the Helm Foundation and University of Pennsylvania Hall of Fame.

 He died on June 24, 1958, in Laconia, New Hampshire, at age 85.

 A book about Orton, The Greatest Athlete (you've never heard of), was published in 2019.

-College Head Coaching Record
+College head coaching record

 † Orton had requested that he be replaced prior to the season but agreed to remain with the program until a replacement was found.